Weight loss service

 Traditional care often focuses on watching the numbers and waiting.
 A functional approach asks different questions: why is your body having trouble controlling blood sugar in the first place, and what can we change now to give your metabolism a chance to recover?

-Instead of looking at glucose alone, a root cause evaluation explores how different systems are working together.
+Root-cause testing looks beyond a single glucose reading to see how your whole metabolism is behaving.
+Instead of looking at glucose alone, a complete evaluation explores how different systems are working together.
 This can include:

-At AgeRejuvenation, we connect this full picture to conditions such as insulin resistance and pre-diabetes and to how they show up in everyday life, not just on a lab report.
+At AgeRejuvenation, we connect this full picture to underlying drivers like the early signs of insulin resistance and how they show up in everyday life, not just on a lab report.

 Advanced Evaluation at AgeRejuvenation